Castleton University to take over Killington School of Resort Management

-KILLINGTON — Castleton University will take over the Killington School of Resort Management this fall, according to a Friday announcement.
+KILLINGTON — Castleton University will take over the Killington School of Resort Management this fall, according to a recent announcement.

 For the past 18 years, Green Mountain College has worked with Killington and Pico to cultivate a three-year bachelor’s degree program in the fields of hospitality and business.